i05nagai/memorandum/language/english_speaking.md

     * a discussion with sb about sth that you are planning, in order to get their opinion or advice
         * consultation with sb
         * consultation document/paper
+* consult
+    * to get information or advice from a person, book, etc. with special knowledge on a particular subject
+    * to discuss sth with sb befoe you make a decision
+        * they will consult customers on what precisely they want
 * waiver
     * a document that prevents or allows an action that is different from the usual thing
     * If a sports player is on waivers he is leaving one team and joining another
     * an agreement that you do not have to pay or obey sth
         * We had to sign a waiver, giving up any rights to the land in the future.
+* waive
+    * to not demand sth you have a right to do, or not cause a rule to be obeyed
+        * the bank manager waived the charge, as we were old and valued customer
+            * said we didn't have to pay
+        * if they waive the time limit, many more applications will come in
+        * He persuaded the delegates to waive (= give up) their objections.
+    * to decide that you will not ask for sth, although you have a right to do so, or that a rule will be ignored
+    * waive a claim/fee/right
+        * The bank waived the overdraft fee.
+* forfeit
+    * to lose the right to do or have sth because you have broken a rule
+        * if you cancel now, you forfeit your deposit
+        * these people have forfeited the right to live in society
+    * pay a forfeit
+        * to give up a sth, esp. in a game
+* renounce
 * pertain
     * pertain to sth
         * to relate to or have a connection with sth